Mumtaz (Pakistani actress): Early life

+Career

-She came to films in 1972.
-Her first film, Ehsaas, was directed by Nazar-ul-Islam and produced by Ilyas Rashidi.
+She came to films in 1971.
+Her first film was Dil Aur Dunya and her second film, Ehsaas, was directed by Nazar-ul-Islam and produced by Ilyas Rashidi.
 Along with Shabnam and Nadeem in the lead cast, Mumtaz had a small role in the film.
-She again played a small role in Shahid's and Rani's film Amrao Jaan Aada.
+She again played a small role in Shahid and Rani's film Umrao Jaan Aada.
 Meanwhile, she had given a dance performance in a Punjabi film, Banarsi Thug (1973), to a song sung by Noor Jehan, with the lyrics Ankh Lari Badu Badi, Mouqa Miley Kadi Kadi.
 The song was filmed in a bar.
 This sensational song was a huge super hit and made Mumtaz famous overnight.
-After the film Banarasi Thug, Mumtaz's social film Sidha Raasta, starring Naghma, Yousuf Khan, and Sultan Rahi, became a diamond jubilee and Mumtaz became the center of attention for film fans across the country.
+After Banarasi Thug, Mumtaz's social film Sidha Raasta, starring Naghma, Yousuf Khan, and Sultan Rahi, became a diamond jubilee and Mumtaz became the center of attention for film fans across the country.

 Mumtaz's first lead role film was Intezaar which was released in 1974.
 The film starred Mumtaz alongside Shabnam, Nadeem, Babra Sharif, and Mohammad Qavi.
 The heroine of this film was Shabnam, but the entire story of this film revolves around Mumtaz.
 In this film, Mumtaz was portrayed as a very modern girl.
 This film became a silver jubilee in Karachi.
 Just two weeks after the release of this film, Mumtaz's other film Shikaar was released, in which she appeared as a full heroine.
 In this film, Mumtaz played the role of a dumb girl against the hero Shahid, who was portrayed as a savage wild man.
 After the release of this film, Mumtaz dominated Pakistan's film industry and she became a busy actress.
 Her film Dushman, which was released at the end of 1974, also became a golden jubilee hit.
 The director of this film was Pervez Malik.
 In this film, Mumtaz played a lead role along with Waheed Murad and Muhammad Ali.

 Dancing was the central attraction in Mumtaz's screen performances.
-In the movie Mohabbat Zindagi Hai, singer Nahid Akhtar's playback song "Tut Turu Tara Tara" was pictured on Mumtaz and she was much applauded for her dancing performance for that song.
+In the movie Mohabbat Zindagi Hai, singer Nahid Akhtar's playback song "Tut Turu Tara Tara" was pictured on Mumtaz.
+She was much applauded for her dancing performance for that song.

 Later, Mumtaz worked in several successful movies like Pyaar Ka Maasam (1975), Mohabbat Zindagi Hai (1975), Jab Jab Phool Khile (1975), Sheeshay Ka Ghar (1978), and Amber (1978).
-Her last film, Gangwa, was released in 1991.
+Her last film, Ghail, was released in 1997.

+After a break of almost 25 years due to her marriage, Mumtaz then returned to Pakistan from Canada and resumed her acting career in films later she transitioned to television.

+In 2025, she made her comeback in films and appeared in film Welcome to Punjab which was released in August 14, 2025 and her role was praised.